-Renault Alpine A442 - The car that accomplished its mission
+Renault Alpine A442 - The Car that Accomplished Its Mission

 The Renault Alpine A442 was a prototype racing car designed and built to contest the Le Mans 24 Hours race in the second half of the 1970s.

-Built with a task to conquer Le Mans
+Renault Alpine A442 was built with a task to conquer Le Mans

 Since early 1970s Alpine and Renault had a fruitful partnership and when the construction of A442 began in 1975, the two companies were almost merged.
 The A442 was designed and constructed by Alpine while the project was financially backed by Renault which also was responsible for car’s powerplant.
 Finally, in 1976 Renault bought Alpine and inherited prototype program.